 Ethical Guidance on COVID-19 and Primary Care

-During the COVID-19 Pandemic, primary care staff will be working under considerable pressure, will be required to work differently and will be making challenging decisions.
-We will all need to consider our responsibilities to our patients, our practices, ourselves, our family and friends and the public.
+During the COVID-19 Pandemic, primary care staff are working under considerable pressure, are required to work differently and are making challenging decisions.
+We all need to consider our responsibilities to our patients, our practices, ourselves, our family and friends and the public.
 This guidance is intended to support with such decisions.
-It does not seek to replicate or replace national guidance.
-It seeks to answer frequently asked questions (FAQs) by members using an ethical prism.
+It does not look to replicate or replace national guidance; it seeks to answer frequently asked questions (FAQs) by members using an ethical prism.

 These FAQs will be updated as new guidance is added, events emerge, and new questions arise.
 Click on the heading to skip to the section.

 Prior to the 2009 flu pandemic, the Government issued an ethical framework in 2007 – revised in 20171 – designed to help people think through strategic aspects of decision making during a pandemic, as well as providing an ethical compass for clinicians.
 The following is a summary of the framework`s guiding principles and is also consistent with the relevant BMA COVID-19 guidance2.